 - Select the roulette game with the lowest house edge/highest return to player

-- Never pay for use of a roulette betting system
+- Never pay for the use of a roulette betting system.

 The James Bond system is yet another roulette strategy which players swear by.
 This particular strategy requires players to have at least €200/$200/£200.
 With the James Bond system, players must place a Column Bet of €140/$140/£140 on the high numbers.
 An additional €50/$50/£50 is placed on 6 number selections including 13, 14, 15, 16, 17, and 18.
 A final €10/$10/£10 bet is placed on 0 for insurance.
 If all goes according to plan, you can win a handsome profit.
 Of course, it’s quite possible that another selection arises and you lose it all.
 In this case, you would switch to the Martingale System.